How to Deliver Value at Every Stage of the Customer Journey

 - Is my competitive advantage clearly stated where a customer can easily find it and understand it?

-This is your opportunity to step in a be the relief they are searching for to cure their current pain point.
+This is your opportunity to step in and be the relief they are searching for to cure their current pain point.
 It is also during this stage that potential buyers are going to be very interested in pricing and what the monetary investment would be if they were to choose you as their solution.
 Many times your prospective buyers will need to run this information by other people before they make a decision.

 Your job during the Consideration Stage: Prove to your customer that you care and that you are the best option for them and ensure that they have all of the information they need to move to the next stage in the customer journey.